isabella232/ios-contact-picker/readme.md

 		     // 2
 ```

 Wow, that’s a lot!
-Lets take a look at what we’ve just added.
+Let's take a look at what we’ve just added.

-First we get our contact’s first and last names.
+First we get our contact’s first and last name.
 We have to do a bit of work getting the values as strings, as they are given to us as **ABRecordRef** objects.
 We then enter a for-loop to look at all of our current contact’s phone numbers.
 We get the phone number and its label.

 Next, we need to do a bit of manipulation to see if our number is a U.S. number.
 The number is given to us as it appears on the phone, so we’ll need to parse the number to get rid of any non-digit characters.
 We then check to see if the number is a U.S. number.
-If it is, then we can store the number depending on its label.
+If it is, we can store it depending on its label.
 Take note of the numberCount variable that we increment once we’ve added a number.

 Now, replace the `// 2` comment with: